The-AI-Alliance/deep-research-agent-for-finance/README.md

 ## Contributing

-This project is part of the AI Alliance initiative.
+This project is part of the AI Alliance.
 We welcome contributions from developers with finance industry expertise, AI expertise, or those looking to grow their skills in either area.

-For contribution guidelines, see the [AI Alliance community repo](https://github.com/The-AI-Alliance/community/).

-## License
+For contribution guidelines, see the AI Alliance [CONTRIBUTING](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md) instructions.
+Note that we use the "Developer Certificate of Origin" (DCO).
+In short, all this really requires is that you add the `-s` flag to your `git commit` commands.
+See [this section](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md#developer-certificate-of-origin) for details.

+### Licenses

 - Code: [Apache 2.0](LICENSE.Apache-2.0)
 - Documentation: [Creative Commons Attribution 4.0 International](LICENSE.CC-BY-4.0)
 - Data: [Community Data License Agreement - Permissive - Version 2.0](LICENSE.CDLA-2.0)

+## About the GitHub Pages Website Published from this Repo

+The website is published using [GitHub Pages](https://pages.github.com/), where the pages are written in Markdown and served using [Jekyll](https://github.com/jekyll/jekyll).
+See [GITHUB_PAGES.md](GITHUB_PAGES.md) for more information.